Matt-Jones-Developer/Horiseon_code_factoring/README.md

 ![alt text](assets/images/screenshot.png)
 ```

-### Acceptance Criteria
+## Acceptance Criteria

-Your website must meet accessibility standards.
-You can achieve this completing the following:
+The website must meet accessibility standards.
+I have achieved this by completing the following:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning